JvanKatwijk/drm-receiver/README.md

  * the number 12:51 gives the time (UTC) derived from the transmission

- * 24000 stereo is the indiction of the rate of the audio output
+ * 24000 stereo is the indication of the rate of the audio output

- * it can be seen that there is one service being transmitted (the software is able to hanfle 2 audio transmissions), here Radio kuwait
+ * it can be seen that there is one service being transmitted (the software is able to handle 2 audio transmissions), here Radio kuwait

- * the numbers 544 -2 give an indication of the time offset, here it states that after 544 "words" (each 320 samples), a correction was needed with at most two samples
+ * the numbers 544 -2 give an indication of the time offset, here it states that after 544 "words" (each 320 samples), a correction was needed with at most two samples, i.e. the next word should start 2 samples early

  * the number 0.986 tells that from the 1000 audio frames, 986 were correct

  * the labels time sync etc speak for themselves

-Below there is a row with 3, B, QAM64, AAC, which tells that the spectrum is of type 3 (which just means 1 10 KHz spectrum), the mode is Mode B, the bits carrying the audio are encoded as QAM 64, and the audio is encoded as AAC.
+Below there is a row with 3, B, QAM64, AAC, which tells that the spectrum is of type 3 (which just means a 10 KHz spectrum), the mode is Mode B, the bits carrying the audio are encoded as QAM 64, and the audio is encoded as AAC.
 The empty box then is available for text messages.